diyasonavale3/HCAI-PBL/project1/README.md

 3) train a machine learning model on it

 ## Features
-- **Task 1 & 2**: Home page listing group into and a link into this app.
+- **Task 1 & 2**: Home page listing group info and a link into this app.
 - **Task 3**: Upload a CSV (first row = feature names, last column = target), preview the data (row/column counts, summary statistics), and visualise it as a scatter plot,